marq4/Random-Video-Clip-Generator-Docker/README.md

 # Random Video Clip Generator - Docker
-Plays random sections of videos for background visual noise.
+Play random sections of videos for background visual noise.
 Great for parties.
 You only need to install Docker!

 You will need:
 * Docker Desktop (available for Windows and Linux).